Set up the credit limit

 • The commercial stakes (key account?),

-• The payment term negociated,
+• The payment term was negociated,

 • The expected amount of the business.

 Set up a credit limit for each customer!
-If credit limit is reached, you will need to renegotiate the payment terms to limit your risk with your client.
+If the credit limit is reached, you will need to renegotiate the payment terms to limit your risk with your client.

 What is a Credit Limit?